 Vaccines work by teaching the immune system to make antibodies against a specific virus such that when exposed the immune system kicks in faster.
 Flu vaccines have variable effectiveness, sometimes as low as 10%.
 This can be due to the selection of strains.
 The lesson from this is that viruses can mutate so a vaccine developed against this strain of coronavirus may not work, or work so well, against another mutation.

 Drugs – the most well known are amantadine, zanamivir and oseltamivir (Tamiflu).
 They work, apparently, and are being given to most infected with coronavirus, but they have some pretty bad side-effects that makes the risk/benefit equation to immune compromised patients questionable.
-An investigation by the UK House of Commons Committee of Public Accounts in 2014 concluded "There is a lack of consensus over how well Tamiflu works, in particular whether it reduces complications and mortality. " The Department of Health spent £424 million on stockpiling it.
-A 2007 Cochrane Review, in relation to children, concluded “Neuraminidase inhibitors are effective in shortening illness duration in healthy children with influenza, but efficacy in 'at risk' children remains to be proven.
-Oseltamivir is also effective in reducing the incidence of secondary complications, and may be effective for influenza prophylaxis.'
-Zanamivir and oseltamivir are 'neuramidase' inhibitors.
-When viruses enter cells they use a protein called neuramidase to break out and infect other cells.
-Vitamin C is also a neuramidase inhibitor.
+An investigation by the UK House of Commons Committee of Public Accounts in 2014 concluded “There is a lack of consensus over how well Tamiflu works, in particular whether it reduces complications and mortality. ” The Department of Health spent £424 million on stockpiling it.
+A 2007 Cochrane Review, in relation to children, concluded “Neuraminidase inhibitors are effective in shortening illness duration in healthy children with influenza, but efficacy in ‘at risk’ children remains to be proven.
+Oseltamivir is also effective in reducing the incidence of secondary complications, and may be effective for influenza prophylaxis.’
+Zanamivir and oseltamivir are ‘neuramidase’ inhibitors.
+When viruses enter cells they use a Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… called neuramidase to break out and infect other cells.
+What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… is also a neuramidase inhibitor.